ioannis-e/win32-framework/samples/CommonDialogs/Readme.txt

 * Display of program title, executable name, program version number, Win32++ version number, compiler name, and most recent compilation date in the AboutBox dialog.

-* MRU strings that are recovered from serialization that are not valid file paths are discarded at program startup by the CMainFrame::ValidateMRU() method.
-In this way, files that may have been deleted between executions do not adversely affect operations.

 * Use of a CRichEdit control as a file view window with extensive editing and access capabilities, including cut, copy, paste, undo, redo, save,